-This is one of the simplest parachute activities to play, and is typically the first game we play.
+This is one of the simplest parachute games to play and is typically the first game we play.
 It’s probably the game you played in elementary school.

-Place number beanbags, small tennis balls, ping pong balls or whatever you can find onto the parachute.
-Then when you give the signal everyone shakes as fast and hard as they can make them pop like popcorn.
+Place a number of beanbags, small tennis balls, ping pong balls, or whatever you can find onto the parachute.
+Then when you give the signal, everyone shakes as fast and hard as they can making them pop like popcorn.
 Try to pop all the balls out of the parachute.